jeff-adkisson/swe-3643-fall-2024/project/grading-rubric.md

 -  The video meets all specifications, including executing your application, unit tests, and end-to-end tests from a command line/terminal (you only demonstrate coverage from your IDE).
 The video is available on YouTube or Vimeo or is checked into your GitHub repository.

+> [!WARNING]
+>
-*The video presentation has a minimal score value, but it is an important part of grading.
-If some or all of your project does not work, the video is your best method to demonstrate some mastery of the material and receive partial credit.*

-*Failure to submit the video will result in a penalty of 25%.*
+> The video presentation has a minimal score value, but it is an important part of grading.
+If some or all of your project does not work, the video is your best method of demonstrating some mastery of the material and receiving partial credit. **Failure to submit the video will result in a penalty of 25%.**

 #### Minimal Path to Success

-You can achieve a 75% score on the project by completing all sections except the web server app and end-to-end testing.
+You can achieve up to a 75% score on the project by completing all sections except the web server app and end-to-end testing.

 If you choose to drop sections, be sure the sections you perform are polished and demonstrate close adherence to the specifications.

+> [!WARNING]
+>
-Do not drop the video presentation.
-Failure to submit a video presentation will result in a 25% penalty.
+> **Do not drop the video presentation.
+Failure to submit a video presentation will result in a 25% penalty.**

+> [!NOTE]
+>
-Projects with dropped sections are not eligible for extra credit.
+> Projects with dropped sections are not eligible for extra credit.